SejongUni-Lecture/VirtualReality/README.md

 # Virtual Reality
-Virtual Reality lecture related materials and assignments
+This repository is for **Virtual Reality** lecture related material and assignments I've not uploaded lecture materials or assignments due to copyright issues.